PAXECT-Interface/paxect-core/README.md

 ![PAXECT Block 6 — Soft Orange Bands v2](docs/paxect_block6_soft_orange_bands_v2.svg)
 ![PAXECT Roadmap EN — Orange Bars (Fit)](docs/paxect_roadmap_EN_orange_bars_fit.svg)

 # 13) Path to Paid

-PAXECT is built to stay **free and open-source at its core**.
+**PAXECT** is built to stay free and open-source at its core.
 At the same time, we recognize the need for a sustainable model to fund long-term maintenance and enterprise adoption.

-## Principles
+### Principles

 - **Core stays free forever** — no lock-in, no hidden fees.
 - **Volunteers and researchers**: always free access to source, builds, and discussions.
 - **Transparency**: clear dates, no surprises.
 - **Fairness**: individuals stay free; organizations that rely on enterprise features contribute financially.

-## Timeline
+### Timeline

-- **Initial phase**: all modules, including enterprise, are free for the first **6 months**.
+- **Launch phase:** starting from the official **PAXECT product release date**, all modules — including enterprise — will be free for **6 months**.
+- This free enterprise period applies **globally**, not per individual user or download.
-- **30 days before renewal**: a decision will be made whether the free enterprise phase is extended for another 6 months.
+- **30 days before renewal:** a decision will be made whether the free enterprise phase is extended for another 6 months.
-- **Core/baseline model**: always free with updates.
+- **Core/baseline model:** always free with updates.
 The exact definition of this baseline model is still under discussion.

-## Why this matters
+### Why This Matters

-- **Motivation**: volunteers know their work has impact and will remain accessible.
+- **Motivation:** volunteers know their work has impact and will remain accessible.
-- **Stability**: enterprises get predictable guarantees and funded maintenance.
+- **Stability:** enterprises get predictable guarantees and funded maintenance.
-- **Sustainability**: ensures continuous evolution without compromising openness.
+- **Sustainability:** ensures continuous evolution without compromising openness.

 ![PAXECT Block 7 — Soft Orange Bands v2](docs/paxect_block7_soft_orange_bands_v2.svg)